 Your typical students don’t have prior technology background when they join Skillcrush.
 What has been their experience transitioning into a “techie” job or work?

-Adda Birnir: I was hosting a webinar earlier today with some alumni.
+Adda Birnir: I hosted a webinar earlier today with some alumni.
 They were sharing that for a lot of prospective students, their biggest concern was, “But how will I get that first job if I have no experience,” — which is very understandable.
 It’s hard for everyone, but it’s particularly hard when you’re older and looking to make a career transition because you don’t want to be back at the starting point again.

 They found — which very much mirrors my own experience — that the qualification to get their first gig was not how good they were at the skill.
 Rather it was their interest in showing up for the job.